LN7P08 - Teaching Languages Dissertation (2023/24)

 Prior learning requirements

-- write extensively and persuasively on debates and issues in the field of language learning, language teaching, applied linguistics demonstrating the interface between practice, research and theory
+- write extensively and persuasively about debates and issues in the field of language learning, language teaching, and applied linguistics, demonstrating the interface between practice, research, and theory (LO3)

-- make useful contributions to national developments, debates and practices in language and language education related issues in their own country and elsewhere
+- make useful contributions to local and global developments, debates and practices in language and language education issues in their own context and elsewhere (LO4)